-Atlanta, GA, is the star of the South.
-Home to more than 5.6 million people, the Atlanta region ranks as the ninth largest metro area in the country, behind Miami and ahead of Boston.
-If you’re looking at joining the thousands of folks who move to Atlanta every year, keep in mind these 20 things.
+Atlanta is the star of the South.
+Home to more than 5.6 million people, the Atlanta region ranks as the ninth largest metro area in the country, behind Miami and ahead of Phoenix.
+If you’re looking at joining the thousands of folks who move to Atlanta every year, keep reading.

 1. This isn’t “Hotlanta.”

 OK, it’s hot.
 We get it.
 Humidity builds character, and there’s air conditioning just about everywhere.
 So please don’t call this place “Hotlanta.”
 We’ll allow “the ATL” or maybe “the A.” But like Scarlett “Don’t Call Me Scar-Jo” Johansson, we’d rather you just use the full name.

 It’s a sprawling metropolitan area that spans 14 counties and 50 miles in all directions.
 The boundary between the city and its many, many suburbs is Interstate 285.
 Inside that loop, you’re “intown.”
 Venture over 285 and you’re “OTP,” or Outside the Perimeter.
 Some city folk refuse to go OTP, joking that the drive is too long, the Applebee’s too numerous and the McMansions too big.

 The friendly competition has become a bit more tense now that the Atlanta Braves baseball team plans to leave the city for new digs in the ’burbs.

 3. We have a complicated relationship with our pro sports teams.